 According to the Supreme Court of Canada, a judge deciding a mobility application must consider the following 7 factors:

-(d) the views of the child;
+- The views of the children;

-(f) if the purpose of the move is to be closer to a new spouse or partner;
+- If the purpose of the move is to be closer to a new spouse or partner;

 - The cost of living under the new circumstances and a financial plan showing ability to maintain support payments (if applicable); and

 - Whether the employment is available at the new location.
 An employment offer is more substantive than promising to search for work.

 At Kolinsky Law, we understand that divorces, child custody issues, child support situations and other family law matters have a huge impact on you, your family and your children.
 To ensure the best outcome for you and your family, let us help you by putting our expertise, experience and dedication to work on your case.

 or Call for a Consultation